starmlerp/rnamegen/README.md

 # random name generator

-This is a small project, aiming at implementing machine learning-like algorythm in order to randomly generate names.
+This is a small project, aiming at implementing a machine learning-like algorithm in order to randomly generate names.

-For the sake of simplicity, it has been designed to mostly work with \*.csv files, both with input files and internal storage files
+For the sake of simplicity, it has been designed to work with \*.csv files, both with input files and internal storage files.

 ## installation

-NOTE: this project was made and build on linux! although it can be built and work on other platforms, no guide for so is present!
+NOTE: this project was made and built on linux. although it can be built and works on other platforms, there is no guide for it.

 1. download/clone the project onto your computer